darraghenright/ConsoleLog/README.md

 ##Usage

-Import the Console class into your script
+Import the Console class into your script:

     require_once __DIR__ . '/path/to/Console.php'